 Or, even worse…

-While some metrics are truly vanity metrics, this, my friend, is not one of them.
+While some metrics are truly vanity metrics, the annual churn rate, my friend, is not one of them.

 Customer churn rate is a big ol’ deal.